Business the Speckmann Way

 As many of you know, our Auctioneer, Broker, husband, father & friend, Randy Speckmann, passed away March 18, 2021.
 We are going to keep moving forward & even though there will be some changes, you can still expect to receive the same great customer service you have experienced since we opened our doors in 1990.
 We have a great team of dedicated staff & are excited to continue running this business in the Speckmann Way!

 Our Auctioneer will now be Wes DeBuhr.
 Wes has been helping Randy at auctions for nearly 12 years & was taught by one of the best!
-He also runs his own auction company, DeBuhr Auction Service.
+He also runs his own auction company, DeBuhr Auction Service, as well as the auctioneer at the Tecumseh Livestock Auction.
 Keri (Speckmann) Rasby will be acting as Auction Manager.
 She grew up in the auction business & knows the many ins & outs of running a successful auction.
 We will also still have the same auction crew to keep you laughing & enjoying your auction experience!